Our Guide to Buying a Wheelchair

 There are a wide range of wheelchair types available, from wheelchairs a carer can push to electric wheelchairs that are controlled by the user.
 Here’s some of the most popular wheelchairs on the market:

-Electric wheelchairs are perfect for everyday use and something we have a wide range of here at Fenetic Wellbeing.
+Electric wheelchairs, otherwise known as powered wheelchairs, are perfect for everyday use and something we have a wide range of here at Fenetic Wellbeing.
 Powered by a battery and electronic motor system, they’re the ideal choice for when a manual chair just isn’t an option.
 They’re also great for covering longer distances without the need to exert excessive amounts of energy, and in most cases, they can be easily folded and stored away when they’re not being used.

 Otherwise known as travel wheelchairs, these are one of the more transportable wheelchair types and, as the name suggests, are very lightweight and convenient.
 Lightweight wheelchairs have a collapsible frame allowing them to be stored and transported with ease, as well as some being able to support weight up to 18 stone.